cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/CostOfLiving.md

 ---
 section: Amber
-displayTitle: Death
+displayTitle: Death Is The Cost Of Living
-uriTitle: Death
+uriTitle: death-is-the-cost-of-living
 ---

-Death Is The Cost Of Living

 There was something in her voice
 When it washed over me,